reu/clipshare/README.md

 Clipshare is here to save the day!

-You can now share your clipboard between your machines (well, given they are on the same network).
+You can now secure share your clipboard between your machines (well, given they are on the same network).

 ## How to use